e-desouza/weather-app/README.md

 - Axios for API requests
 - OpenWeatherMap API for weather data
 - Lottie for high-quality weather animations
+- Jest and React Testing Library for testing

 ## Project Structure